joelek/overdrive/readme.md

 * Add debug logging.
 * Show __FILE__ and __LINE__ in exception messages for DEBUG mode.
 * Move hexdump to type unit.
+* Investigate using namespace with constants over enums.

 ## Read offset correction